 Counsel at First Appearance and Other Critical Stages

 The MIDC Act provides that standards shall be established to effectuate the following: (1) “All adults, except those appearing with retained counsel or those who have made an informed waiver of counsel, shall be screened for eligibility under this act, and counsel shall be assigned as soon as an indigent adult is determined to be eligible for indigent criminal defense services.”
-M.C.L. §780.991(1)(c); (2) “A preliminary inquiry regarding, and the determination of, the indigency of any defendant shall be made by the court not later than at the defendant’s first appearance in court.
-M.C.L. §780.991(3)(a); (3) …counsel continuously represents and personally appears at every court appearance throughout the pendency of the case.”
-M.C.L. §780.991(2)(d), emphasis added.
-The United States Supreme Court has held that assistance of counsel is required at critical stages of proceedings, and that the right to counsel attaches when a defendant’s liberty is subject to restriction by the court.
-Rothgery v.
-Gillespie County, 554 U.S. 191 (2008).
+MCL 780.991(1)(c); (2) “A preliminary inquiry regarding, and the determination of, the indigency of any defendant shall be made by the court not later than at the defendant’s first appearance in court.
+MCL 780.991(3)(a); (3) …counsel continuously represents and personally appears at every court appearance throughout the pendency of the case.”
+MCL 780.991(2)(d)(emphasis added).

-The MIDC proposes a minimum standard on counsel at first appearance and other critical stages.
+The MIDC proposed a minimum standard on counsel at first appearance and other critical stages.
 The version conditionally approved by the Court and submitted by the MIDC and approved by the department is as follows:

 A. Counsel shall be assigned as soon as the defendant is determined to be eligible for indigent criminal defense services.
 The indigency determination shall be made and counsel appointed to provide assistance to the defendant as soon as the defendant’s liberty is subject to restriction by a magistrate or judge.
 Representation includes but is not limited to the arraignment on the complaint and warrant.
 Where there are case-specific interim bonds set, counsel at arraignment shall be prepared to make a de novo argument regarding an appropriate bond regardless of and, indeed, in the face of, an interim bond set prior to arraignment which has no precedential effect on bond-setting at arraignment.
 Nothing in this paragraph shall prevent the defendant from making an informed waiver of counsel.